Alice Springs to Darwin (ASP–DRW) — Airlines, Schedules & Connections

 Time Difference

-Darwin is 0.75 hours ahead of Alice Springs.
+Darwin is 0 hours the same as Alice Springs.

 Distance & Flight Time